 This was known as the “Golden Vacuum” since it obliterated a lot of Huobi and OKEx’s dominance.
 This destabilized the two exchanges giving way to others like KuCoin and Binance to take charge.

 We still consider them as Tier 2 exchanges because they still hold onto some of their past customers and because they have the technology for the future.

 There are rumours that the Chinese government allows these exchanges to operate but keeps tabs on their transactions.

 BitMEX is mostly a margin trading exchange allowing enormous leverage (i.e. up to 50 times).
 Leverage trading is when you do not own the physical bitcoin but you own trading contracts.

 Unfortunately, BitMEX does not operate in the United States and be careful not to login to your BitMEX account there, your account will get banned.

-Although I have heard of some Americans that use VPNs (Virtual Private Networks) to mask the country of origin so as to bypass this restriction.
+Although we have heard of some Americans that use VPNs (Virtual Private Networks) to mask the country of origin so as to bypass this restriction.

 This is NOT recommended.

 BitMEX has poor customer support.
-It took me 3 months of emails to unban my account when I accidentally logged into BitMEX in the United States.
+It took us 3 months of emails to unban our account when we accidentally logged into BitMEX in the United States.